Incredible Stops Not to Miss Along the Garden Route in South Africa

 Ask anyone who has been to South Africa and they will tell you not to skip the 300-kilometre stretch or so of road running along the coast, AKA the “Garden Route“.
 This incredible road trip will take you through some of the most scenic towns, coastline and cities in South Africa, winding and weaving past lagoons, rivers, mountain passes, forests, bays and the most pristine beaches.

-Most people start their Garden Route road trip in Cape Town or Port Elizabeth stop in seaside towns including Knysa, Plettenberg Bay and Mossel Bay along the N2 highway.
+Most people start their Garden Route road trip in Cape Town or Port Elizabeth (since renamed to “Gqeberha“) stop in seaside towns including Knysa, Plettenberg Bay and Mossel Bay along the N2 highway.

 If you are visiting South Africa, make sure you set aside at least 2 to 3 weeks to drive along the Garden Route to take in the best of what the country has to offer.
 Read on for what you need to know to plan your ultimate Garden Route road trip itinerary and the most amazing Garden Route highlights!

 We hired our incredibly trusty Hyundai through Avis and paid approximately 40 USD per day for rental and the one-way drop off so that we could pick the car up in Cape Town and drop it off in Port Elizabeth (the fee included collision damage waiver, theft loss waiver and unlimited free mileage).
 We added another 10 USD per day to add an extra driver and emergency roadside assistance.